dead-claudia/enum-proposal/README.md

     // Of course, you can still specify the type of the discriminant.
 The enum
     // itself and each variant is equipped with a `Symbol.hasInstance` to deal
     // with it.
-    enum class Foo: String {
+    enum class Foo: SomeType {
         // Simple variants with inferred values
-        Simple(one, two, three),
+        simple(one, two, three),

         // Variants with explicit values.
-        WithDesc(one, two, three) = "desc",
+        withDesc(one, two, three) = "desc",

-        // Zero-argument singleton variants with inferred values.
+        // Zero-argument singleton variants with inferred values. singletonVariant,
-        SingletonVariant,

-        // Zero-argument singleton variants with explicit values.
+        // Zero-argument singleton variants with explicit values. singletonVariantWithDesc = "desc",
-        SingletonVariantWithDesc = "desc",

         // This is intentionally invalid.
 Don't use it.
-        // SingletonVariant(),
+        // singletonFactory(),

-        // The enum itself can have static or instance methods.
+        // The enum itself can have static or prototype methods.
 Note that these
         // are disambiguated by the presence of a block start, rather than a
         // comma or equal sign.
-Enum variants can't have public fields like
+Enum variants can't have public instance fields
-        // what's proposed for normal classes, since they aren't normal objects. instanceMethod() {
+        // like what's proposed for normal classes, since instances are not
+        // normal objects.
+(They *are* ordinary objects, but they're frozen.) instanceMethod() {
             // ...
         }